kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/detailed.md

 - Makes code easier to understand
 - Makes code easier to maintain
 - Professional developers use this approach

-**Real-world example**: A music album:
-- Title: "Greatest Hits"
-- Artist: "The Band"
-- Year: 2020
-- Songs: [list of songs]

-All this information belongs to ONE album, so it's stored in ONE album object.

 ### Step 1 (A): Creating Your First Track Object